 This may not be relevant to every company, but if you are a business with multiple offices across multiple locations then it is really worth setting up a separate GMB for each location you operate in.
 You can set this up easily by following the same steps outlined above and just altering the details, to make it relevant to each location.
 Doing this will be highly effective for local SEO.

 Did you know that you can actually post content on GMB?
 Take this opportunity to post regular and interesting content to customers and potential customers.
 If you have a great product or service, why not showcase it here?
 Maybe you just want to share an image or a snippet of your latest blog post.
 Whatever you chose, posting relevant content will ensure customers that you're active as well as boosting your SEO efforts.

 GMB has a useful built-in Insights tool that will provide you with some key information regarding how customers are interacting with your company information on Google.
 Read and study the Insight report and then go ahead and optimise your page further based on the report findings.

-If local SEO if something you're interested, we can help.
+If local SEO is something you're interested in, we can help.
 With our knowledge and experience in Digital Marketing and Technical SEO we can help your business grow online and ensure you get an effective ROI.
 Get in touch with Urban Element to find out how we can expand your offerings online.